Springer Fork Rocker Designs

 Those semi-circular arcs you see drawn between the axle and the rear pivot pin hole having nothing to do with the rocker shape but are there just to make it easier to understand what axle locations go with what pivot location.
 I eventually made charts for various rake/trail and flop conditions ranging from zero to 6-inches which we'll eventually post at the discussion board.

 Ironically a guy who actually was really good at mathematics and geometry did the same exact thing but did it empirically by actually building a mockup in his shop consisting of steel bars drilled with dozens of holes.
-Through trial and error he tried scores of various rocker/rake relationships and physically measured the amount of flop for each and every possible arrangement of parts and hole locations.
+Through trial and error he tried scores of various rocker/rake relationships and physically measured the amount of flop and frame sink for each and every possible arrangement of parts and hole locations.
 This guy was Sugar Bear and that's how he came up with his incredible rocker designs.

 At this point it should be pointed out that one of the beauties of Chopper building is also an ugly fact of life and that is a person can get used to riding almost anything.
 The rider can adapt to the handling characteristics of almost any bike they happen to own.
 I've had bikes that I felt very confident in and felt comfortable riding that had over 12-inches of trail and fairly significant wheel flop.
 I've also had bikes with almost no flop and less than 2-inches of trail but in the real world riding either bike was pretty much the same experience and you really don't even consciously think about the differences even though they are significant.
 You just instinctively adapt to the machine, at least up to a certain point.
 Strangely enough a lot of people have more difficulty adapting to a more sensitive chopper than one that's a little hard to handle.
 I have had several friends and also heard about people never being able to adapt to a Sugar Bear Springer.
 I imagine this is simply because he has literally pushed the development of his designs to the cutting edge and perhaps they are a little to perfect for some people.
 I still think his designs are incredible and if I didn't build my own forks I would not hesitate to buy one of his sets.